byzer-org/byzer-lang/README.md

 ## Kolo-Lang

-**Kolo** (former MLSQL) is a low-code open-source programming language for data pipeline, analytics and AI in cloud native way.
+**Kolo** (former MLSQL) is a low-code, open-sourced and distributed programming language for data pipeline, analytics and AI in cloud native way.

-**Deisgn protocol: Everything is a table.** Kolo is a SQL-like language, to simplify data pipeline, analytics and AI, combined with built-in algorithms and plugins.
+**Deisgn protocol: Everything is a table.** Kolo is a SQL-like language, to simplify data pipeline, analytics and AI, combined with built-in algorithms and extensions.

 We believe that everything is a table, a simple and powerful SQL-like language can significantly reduce human efforts of data development without switching different tools.